Guest Poet: C L Dallat

 7:30pm - 10:00pm.

-Come and join us at Bradford on Avon's popular reading series, Words & Ears.
+Come and join us at Bradford on Avon's popular reading series, Words & Ears, this time with guest MC Stephen Payne.
 Bring a poem, story or song to share, or just bring yourself.
 All performers and listeners welcome: open mic slots always available. £4 on the door.